 And that’s a bit about making it a day trip to Mount Rushmore!

-- Best hikes in Custer State Park
+- Things to do in Custer State Park

 HAPPY VISIT TO MOUNT RUSHMORE!

 Watch the videos to see South Dakota in action!

 Find more amazing things to do in South Dakota: Watch my South Dakota videos on youtubeIf you see an activity you like, look in the description below the youtube video for the individual blog post about that specific activity!

 Plan more of your trip to South Dakota and beyond